You are here

 AGOA Status: Nigeria is eligible for AGOA this year.
 It also qualifies for textile and apparel benefits.

 Trade Agreements: The U.S. and Nigeria signed a Trade & Investment Framework Agreement (TIFA) in 2000.
-The sixth U.S.-Nigerian TIFA Council Meeting was held in January 2009.
-See the press release below for details.
+The eighth U.S.-Nigerian TIFA Council Meeting was held in March 2014.

 U.S.-Nigeria Trade Facts

 According to the Department of Commerce, U.S. exports of Goods and Services to Nigeria supported an estimated 35 thousand jobs in 2015 (latest data available) (17 thousand supported by goods exports and 18 thousand supported by services exports).

 - Nigeria was the United States' 57th largest goods export market in 2018.